Cycling in the Pyrenees without riding up big mountains: Saint Girons to Foix Voie Verte

 Saint-Girons to Foix Voie Verte: -access points

 Whilst we recommend riding the entire trail to get the full experience, we do understand that for others just a short section is more than enough for a cycle.
-Here are a list of the towns/villages along the way and from where you can choose to start or end your journey at.
+Here is a list of the towns/villages along the way and from where you can choose to start or end your journey.
 Each of these has an area where you can park a vehicle alongside the trail which makes access that bit easier as well.

 Download the Saint Girons to Foix Voie Verte route

 To help you navigate the voie verte we have mapped out the trail from the beginning in Saint-Girons all the way to Foix.
 This is available as a downloadable GPX file which you can send to your device simply by clicking the link below.

 Discover our comprehensive guide to planning a French Cycling holiday.

 If you have never cycled in France before and are thinking of choosing it as your next cycling holiday destination, then you may be interested in reading our Comprehensive Guide.
 We believe it has everything you need to know to help you plan everything you need to start planning your cycling holiday.
 The guide includes information such as: